ccthecode/ccthecode/README.md

 <!--
 **ccthecode/ccthecode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on Frontend projects, mostly on Hugo
+- 🔭 I’m currently working on Frontend projects, mostly on Hugo, React, NextJS, etc
-- 👯 I’m looking to collaborate on Hugo projects
+- 👯 I’m looking to collaborate on web related projects: We
-- 💬 Ask me about anything (collaboration, hiring etc.. ) by opening an [issue](https://github.com/ccthecode/ccthecode/issues) on this readme file
+- 💬 Feel free to send me a DM on [twitter](https://twitter.com/ccthecode)